erlerobot/erle_gitbook_python/lists/lists_basics.md

 cassowary lion
 >>>
 ```
+---

-A list index behaves like any other variable name!
+A list index behaves like any other variable name.
 It can be used to access as well as assign values.

 ######Practice 2
 Write an assignment statement that will replace the item that currently holds the value "lion" in the `zoo_animals` list with another animal the tiger.